Scheduled Castes and Scheduled Tribes: Tribal Sub-Plan

+Issue in policy and implementation

 Constitutional history

 In the original Constitution, Article 338 provided for a special officer (the Commissioner for SCs and STs) responsible for monitoring the implementation of constitutional and legislative safeguards for SCs and STs and reporting to the president.
 Seventeen regional offices of the Commissioner were established throughout the country.

 There was an initiative to replace the Commissioner with a committee in the 48th Amendment to the Constitution, changing Article 338.
 While the amendment was being debated, the Ministry of Welfare established the first committee for SCs and STs (with the functions of the Commissioner) in August 1978.
 These functions were modified in September 1987 to include advising the government on broad policy issues and the development levels of SCs and STs.
 Now it is included in Article 342.

 In 1990, Article 338 was amended for the National Commission for SCs and STs with the Constitution (Sixty fifth Amendment) Bill, 1990.
 The first commission under the 65th Amendment was constituted in March 1992, replacing the Commissioner for Scheduled Castes and Scheduled Tribes and the commission established by the Ministry of Welfare's Resolution of 1989.
 In 2003, the Constitution was again amended to divide the National Commission for Scheduled Castes and Scheduled Tribes into two commissions: the National Commission for Scheduled Castes and the National Commission for Scheduled Tribes.
-Due to the spread of Christianity and Islam among schedule caste community converted are not protected as castes under Indian Reservation policy.
-Hence, these societies usually forge their community certificate as Hindus and practice Christianity or Islam afraid for their loss of reservation.